-Follow the same procedures used for septoria leaf spot against anthracnose.
+Follow the same procedures used for septoria leaf spot against the tomato plant disease anthracnose.
 This fungus shows up as a small, circular, indented area on tomato fruits.
 Eventually, rings surround the original spot.

 The flesh of the fruits may rot completely through, especially on overripe tomatoes, so keep fruits picked as they ripen.

 Spores are spread by rain splash, and the fungus is most common in warm, wet weather.